JamalMays6/Sudden-Network-Slowness/README.md

 ---
 ## Suspicious IP Focus

-After identifying a large number of connection failures on our VM, we moved to examine the suspected source IP address *10.0.0.85* that quickly stood out due to the sequential pattern of ports it attempted to access which is a common indicator of a port scan.
+After identifying a large number of connection failures on our VM, I moved to examine the suspected source IP address *10.0.0.85* that quickly stood out due to the sequential pattern of ports it attempted to access which is a common indicator of a port scan.

-We ran the following Kusto Query Language (KQL) query in Microsoft Defender for Endpoint to investigate the failed connection attempts from that IP:
+I ran the following Kusto Query Language (KQL) query in Microsoft Defender for Endpoint to investigate the failed connection attempts from that IP:

 ![image](https://github.com/user-attachments/assets/d5db7aa6-e270-4dc0-8482-a4425799d626)